Critical configurations for three projective views: Introduction

+We use this approach to recover many of the results in \cite{HK}. \cref{fig_12critical} shows the blow-down of some of the critical configurations for three views, that is, it shows the position of the camera centers (large dots), along with the blow-down $\pi_{\textbf{P}}(X)\subset\p3$ of the points (in most cases, a curve).
+The critical configurations not shown in \cref{fig_12critical} are subconfigurations of the ones shown.
+The main result of this paper is as follows:

-\begin{theorem} A set of 8 or more 3D points and three projective cameras form a critical configuration if and only if they are in one of the positions described in \cref{fig_12critical}, if they form a subset of one of the configurations in \cref{fig_12critical} or if they lie in a position which is a degeneration of one in \cref{fig_12critical}.
-A set of 7 points and three projective cameras form a critical configuration if and only if it satisfies the conditions in \cref{prop:7_points_critical}.
-A configuration of 6 or fewer points and three projective cameras always form a critical configuration. \end{theorem}
+\begin{theorem} A configuration of three projective cameras $\textbf{P}$ and 8 or more points $X\subset\Bl_{\textbf{P}}(\p3)$ form a critical configuration if and only if the points $X$ lie on the strict transform of one of the varieties described in \cref{fig_12critical}, or if they form a subset of such a variety.
+A configuration of three projective cameras and 6 or fewer points is always a critical configuration. \end{theorem}